fabcar-samples/fabcar-samples.github.io/docs/networks/ibmcloud.md

 This Ansible collection enables you to automate the building of Hyperledger Fabric networks.

 Follow the [installation guide](https://ibm-blockchain.github.io/ansible-collection/installation.html) to get started.
+There are examples using the Docker image below if you do not want to, or can not, install all of the required software.

 In your working directory, clone the ansible playbooks for building a fabcar network.